Scottish Widows Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Scottish Widows offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Scottish Widows and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-I have been dealing with a mortgage adviser concerning my remortgage because I have just won a fixed term contract of four years (an IT contractor).
+I have been dealing with a mortgage adviser concerning my remortgage because I am on a fixed term contract of two years (I am a post doc researcher, it is the nature of my work that we have fixed term contracts).
 My contract started date this year.
-I am looking for a three year fixed rate deal.
-Property value £325k, I want to borrow £150,000.
-I purchased the property four years ago for £157,000 and I currently owe 165k to Scottish Widows
+I am looking for a 5 year fixed rate mortgage.
+Property value £200,000, I want to borrow £150,000.
+I purchased the property three years ago for 138K and I currently owe 165k to Scottish Widows

 Find out how to order your redemption statement request from Scottish Widows